nolanbconaway/flask-imessage/readme.md

 #### My messages are not syncing when the server is headless

-I know about this, and am testing out different solutions.
-LMK if you know of a good approach!
+It looks like Apple does not check for new messages on Macbooks when the lid is closed.
+I am working on some solutions but for now it looks like the best option is to keep the lid open.
+LMK if you know of a fix!